pingcap/docs-cn/sql-statements/sql-statement-admin.md

 ADMIN RELOAD opt_rule_blacklist;
 ```

-The above statement is used to reload the blacklist of logic optimization rules.
+The above statement is used to reload the blocklist of logic optimization rules.

 ## `ADMIN PLUGINS` related statement